Fyssion/telegram-ext-commands/README.md

 Port of the [discord.py commands framework](https://discordpy.readthedocs.io/en/latest/ext/commands/index.html) to [python-telegram-bot](https://python-telegram-bot.org/)

+This extension is mostly modified discord.py code.
+I had to make some changes and adjustments to fit with telegram and python-telegram-bot.

 ## Note

 This extension is still in development and is subject to breaking changes.